-I've done a few Dragon Ball characters, and sometimes with Dragon Ball fans, I feel like they're never happy with how anyone draws the characters.
-A lot of the time those are some of the pickiest designs I've ever encountered.
-And it's a shame because I love Dragon Ball.
+I've done a few Dragon Ball characters.
+Sometimes, with Dragon Ball fans, I feel like they're never happy with how anyone draws the characters.
+A lot of the time, those are some of the pickiest clients I've ever encountered.
+It's a shame because I love Dragon Ball.

 Poppy Del, Edmonton

 When I first started dating my boyfriend last year, we were watching a lot of Brooklyn Nine-Nine.
-So in the third season, they're flying first class and there's this quick little joke where the stewardess asks if she can get them anything and Charles is like, "Yeah I'll take some tissues, a blanket, and oh, y'all got sundaes?"
-My boyfriend and I thought that was kind of silly so one day when I had a cancellation, I ended up tattooing a little sundae on him that says, "Y'all got sundaes?"
+So in the third season, they're flying first class, and there's this quick little joke where the stewardess asks if she can get them anything, and Charles is like, "Yeah, I'll take some tissues, a blanket, and, oh, y'all got sundaes?"
+My boyfriend and I thought that was kind of silly, so one day when I had a cancelation, I ended up tattooing a little sundae on him that says, "Y'all got sundaes?"

 Inshaan Ali, Toronto

-Also the Drake [6 God] hands have been popping up a lot since last summer.
-I did a big one on the arm and some on the ribs but it's mostly [smaller ones] on the arm.
+Also Drake hands have been popping up a lot since last summer.
+I did a big one on someone's arm and some else's ribs, but it's mostly [smaller ones] on the arm.
 I know it's based off the actual designs of another artist, Albrecht Dürer, so it's not a horrible tattoo.
 The only thing that makes it weird is when someone puts a tiny six next to it.